Santosh930/Basic-HTML/README.md

 These are used to perform normal actions in your computer using the terminal (or Powershell) instead of using the graphical user interface.
 Learning these will enable you to do a lot more with your computers that you currently can.
 It will enable you to use your computer without using the mouse/touchpad, which will greatly increase your speed and productivity.
 Here is a link that you can use to learn the basic commands: https://www.javatpoint.com/linux-commands <br>

 <b>4.Git <b><br><br>
 Git is the single most important software that you must learn to be a software developer.
 Git is a version control system and a collaboration system which enables people to work on the same codebase for a long time.
 You should practice keeping every single work file version controlled in Git.
-You can see the basic git commands in this link. <br><br>
+You can see the basic git commands  <a href="https://confluence.atlassian.com/bitbucketserver/basic-git-commands-776639767.html#:~:text=%20%20%20%20Git%20task%20%20,clone%20username%40host%3A%2Fpath%2Fto%2Freposit%20...%20%2021%20more%20rows%20">in this link.</a>  <br><br>

 <b>5.GitHub/GitLab/Gitae/BitBucket<b> <br><br>
-#These websites make it easy to collaborate in teams using Git.
-This blog on FreeCodeCamp can help you get started with it. <br><br>
+These websites make it easy to collaborate in teams using Git.<a href="https://www.freecodecamp.org/news/how-to-use-basic-git-and-github-commands/">This blog</a>  on FreeCodeCamp can help you get started with it. <br><br>